How to be authentic and memorable with your blog when you’re an introvert

 A few examples of what you can do (and remember you don’t need to be everywhere!)

-- If you want to raise your profile on Linkedin because that’s where your readers are, your key actions are to use it consistently, engage in posts and consider blogging on the platform.
+- If you want to raise your profile on Linkedin because that’s where your readers are, your key actions are to use it consistently and engage in posts.
+Perhaps even consider blogging on the platform.
 Hashtags are important if you want to reach readers outside your network.
 As on Instagram, you can browse through hashtag feeds to see what other people are saying.
 It’s also great for when you need a little inspiration!

-- If readers hang out on Instagram, why not the stories function to send readers to your blog?
+- If your readers can be found on Instagram, why not use the stories function to talk about your blog?
 And make sure the link to your latest post is always in your bio!
 Another great way to be authentic and memorable here is to write micro-blogs directly in your updates.
 Longer posts have become very popular there.
 Story telling is an important part of your brand messages and being authentic.
 Good quality photos (preferably your own) matter too and hashtags are a must, if you want your content to be found.

-- On Facebook, where business pages have become hard work due to pesky algorithms the easiest way to reach the right people is via special interest groups – unless you wish to pay to reach the right readers.
-There you can start to build relationships with your potential readers.
-Groups can be great places to share your content.
+- On Facebook, where business pages have become hard work due to pesky algorithms the easiest way to reach the right people is via special interest groups.
+That’s unless you wish to pay to reach the right readers.
+Specialist groups allow you to build relationships with potential readers.
+They can be great places to share your content.
 Just check when it’s appropriate and focus on being engaged first.

-One way to speed up the process is to collaborate with people who know and trust you already.
+Another way to speed up the process is to collaborate with people who know and trust you already.
 They might be able to spread the word for you, if you offer to do the same for them!
-When they trust you, their followers should trust you too.
-And this means they may act sooner to sign up to your blog or newsletter, or buy something from your site.
+When they trust you, their followers will trust you too.

 You don’t have to be perfect

-But sometimes when you write consistently, and that’s another really important point for me as well, the consistency that you have with your posts will help you to make a greater impact.
-Because there will come a point quite quickly when your readers start to expect a post from you.
+It is more important to write consistently as that too can make you more memorable.
+Readers who will like you for who you are.
+Because there will come a point quite quickly when loyal readers start to expect a post from you.
 It’s a bit like the newspaper that gets delivered to your door, or a magazine that you pick up regularly every month.